PrasanthPeddisetty/Rescale-Backend-Assignment/README.md

 When testing this script on several sites with efficient servers, I was able to crawl several thousand URLs a minute.

 ### Comment
-I found the assignment really interesting and have completed it in 3 hours.
+I found the assignment really interesting and have worked on it for approximately 3 hours.
 Thank you for the taking time to review the code and giving me this opportunity.